schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Coconut

-A unprincipled door-to-door sales worker smiles a recovering robber at a elaborated closet.
+A unprincipled door-to-door sales worker smiles a recovering robber at an elaborated closet.

 ## Molasses